Stewart Parker: Death and legacy

-An annual award (The Stewart Parker Trust Award) for best Irish debut play was set up in his name after his death.
-Jointly funded by the Arts Council of Ireland and BBC Northern Ireland, there is a cash bursary as part of the award.
-Previous recipients of the award include: Conor McPherson, Mark O'Rowe, Enda Walsh, Eugene O'Brien, Gerald Murphy, Lisa McGee, Christian O'Reilly, Morna Regan, Gina Moxley and Meghan Tyler.
+An annual award, the Stewart Parker Trust Award for best Irish debut play, was set up in his name after his death in 1988.
+Jointly funded by the Arts Council of Ireland and BBC Northern Ireland, there is a cash bursary as part of the award, and the awards were late expanded to include other awards.

-In 2008, a "Commemorative Conference & Festival" entitled Stewart Parker: the Northern Star hosted by Queen’s Drama Department, compiled and organised by lecturer in drama studies, Dr Mark Phelan, was held at Queen's University, Belfast.
+In 2008, a "Commemorative Conference & Festival" entitled Stewart Parker: the Northern Star hosted by the Drama Department, compiled and organised by lecturer in drama studies Mark Phelan, was held at Queen's University Belfast.